How to Make Vegetarian Citrus Snow.

 This snow is also a wonderful thing to use to make floats with.
 I often use it instead of ice cream in coke and lemonade floats.
-It tastes a lot nicer in my opinion, it isn't as sweet as floats made using standard ice cream.
-I sometimes add a drop or two of good vanilla essence as well.
+It tastes a lot nicer, in my opinion, it isn't as sweet as floats made using standard ice cream.
+I sometimes add a drop or two of a good quality vanilla essence as well.
+Enjoy.

 Vegetarian gelatine.
 Agar.